 While it is okay to say “an autistic person who also has ADHD,” or “an autistic ADHDer,” or something similar, that can sometimes be a mouthful.
 AuDHD is an acceptable and welcome term for those who wish to use it.
 As always, respect the language that one identifies with and feels comfortable with.
 The best way to know how someone wishes to describe themselves is to ask them!

 AuDHD describes the co-occuring lived experiences of both autism and ADHD.
-This combination is more common than initially recognized by the medical field, as autism and ADHD were not diagnosed concurrently until the DSM-5 was published in 2013.
-The field is still catching up-to this day, there is still little research around AuDHD specifically.
+This combination is more common than initially recognized by the medical field.
+That's because autism and ADHD could not be diagnosed together until the DSM-5 was published in 2013.
+The field is still catching up.
+To date, there is little research around AuDHD specifically.
 It has been estimated that 50% to 70% of autistic people also meet criteria for ADHD, and an estimated 20% to 50% of people with ADHD also meet criteria for autism.

 Just like autism is a spectrum, the manifestations and experiences of AuDHD can vary greatly from person to person.
 There is overlap that exists between both autism and ADHD, and there are also significant distinctions.
 Members of the community who share about their lived experience as AuDHDers typically agree that the two neurodivergencies sometimes work together synchronously, and in other situations, they can be contradictory.
 For example, the autistic tendency towards familiarity and routine coexisting with the ADHD tendency to struggle with routine and crave novelty.
 The AuDHD can also be very harmonious at times, such as when ADHD hyperfocus aligns with autistic monotropism, hyperfixation and special interests.
 Both autistics and ADHDers can also become over or understimulated.
 Both autistics and ADHDers can face relationship challenges.